To start the Kibbeh recipe, put the

 .
 Then, Put a deep fry pan on high heat and drizzle

 Olive Oil (as needed)

 Pine Nuts (1/3 cup)

 and mix gently while on the stove.
 Simmer for about 2 minutes.

 Turn off the stove and remove the nuts from the fry pan, leaving them to the side to rest.
 Make sure you leave the oil inside the fry pan and put it back on the stove.

-Add the Lamb (500 gram) to the pan so it cooks in the nutty flavoured oil and break it down using a wooden spoon so it cooks through really well.
-Add the chopped onion and continue to mix through so all the flavours combine.
-Add in some Salt and Pepper (to taste) and continue to mix up everything.
+to the pan so it cooks in the nutty-flavored oil and breaks it down using a wooden spoon so it cooks through really well.
+Add the chopped onion and continue to mix through so all the flavors combine.
+Add in some Salt and Pepper and continue to mix up everything.